microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/verifiablecredentialverified.md

 ---
 title: "verifiableCredentialVerified resource type"
-description: "Verifiable credential requirements status indicating that the credential verfication is completed and the issued credentials are not expired."
+description: "Verifiable credential requirements status indicating that the credential verification is completed and the issued credentials are not expired."
 author: "sponnada"
 ms.localizationpriority: medium
 ms.prod: "governance"